A brief introduction to health insurance, last updated by the author October 2016.

 - Sickness: 16 - 60 years.

 Cover can be arranged individually, but is often arranged on a group basis by an employer as an employment benefit, or for members of a club or other affinity group.

-Cover for individuals, can also be extended to include a spouse and eligible dependants (usually up to the age of 18 or 21 years)
+Cover for individuals, can also be extended to include a spouse and eligible dependants (usually up to the age of 18 or 21 years) under the same policy.

 A range of benefits are available, including the costs of:

 - Hospital charges, including accommodation, theatre fees and the cost of surgical dressings and drugs

 - Specialist's fees for both consultations and treatment, including surgeons' and anaesthetists' fees

 - Other costs, such as ambulance fees and home nursing fees